pnavaro/Splittings.jl/docs/src/index.md

 @Order6
 ```

-Examples of applications are provided for~:
+Examples of applications are provided for:
  - The linear pendulum problem.
  - The Vlasov equation with constant coefficients advection field.
  - The non linear Vlasov-Poisson equations in cartesian coordinates.

-This code is derived from Fortran and Python codes written by~:
+This code is derived from Fortran and Python codes written by:
  - Edwin Chacon Golcher (Institute of Physics of the Czech Academy of Sciences).
  - Michel Mehrenberger  (Aix-Marseille Université).
  - Eric Sonnendrucker   (Max-Planck-Institut für Plasmaphysik).